 In this Medium article, Charles O’Reilly of Stanford GSB employed the above type of questioning and uncovered what culture is versus not what you think it is.
-The real culture of an organization manifests itself through the behaviours of team members.
-In the post, it mentioned that some of the less favourable responses from participants were, "be available on email 24x7!", "sound smart" and "get consensus on your decisions."
-The goals and values of the organization, such as innovation and being customer oriented, did not exhibit themselves as behaviours.
+The real culture of an organization manifests itself through the behaviors of team members.
+In the post, it mentioned that some of the less favorable responses from participants were, "be available on email 24x7!", "sound smart" and "get consensus on your decisions."
+The goals and values of the organization, such as innovation and being customer-oriented, did not exhibit themselves as behaviors.

 Charles O’Reilly said,

 Your culture is the behaviors you reward and punish."